intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/README.md

 outputs = model.generate(inputs, streamer=streamer, max_new_tokens=300)
 ```

-To directly load a GPTQ model, here is the sample code:
+To directly load a GPTQ/AutoRound model, here is the sample code:
 ```python
 from transformers import AutoTokenizer, TextStreamer from intel_extension_for_transformers.transformers import AutoModelForCausalLM, WeightOnlyQuantConfig